 - Nonsurgical sleep apnea treatments such as CPAP/BIPAP and dental appliances

 - Multilevel surgical treatments for snoring and sleep apnea.

 Inspire Therapy: Implantable Device for Sleep Apnea

-Tampa General Hospital now implants a new pacemaker-like device for sleep apnea patients unable to use continuous positive airway pressure (CPAP).
+Inspire therapy is a pacemaker-like device for sleep apnea patients unable to use continuous positive airway pressure (CPAP).
 Inspire therapy is the first kind of device that keeps airways open by sending a mild electrical shock that prevents the tongue from relaxing and obstructing the airway.
 One of the main causes of sleep apnea is that the tongue and throat muscles relax too much during sleep and can block breathing and wake the patient.
 People who suffer from sleep apnea lose important deep sleep time which can put them at higher risk for accidents, heart attack and stroke.